saad-afridi/Algrow/README.md

 # Algrow

-A growing project that will contains many fun simulations of all different types of algorithms (for others and myself) for fun/education purposes.
+A growing project that will contains many fun simulations of all different types of algorithms for fun/education purposes.
 Utilizes a classes black and white education-friendly GUI stylized with custom fonts.

 To use the program, clone the repo and run main.py.